 We wanted to buy the best car we could afford for our family.
 After reviewing hundreds of vehicles, it became clear that in order to get the car we wanted, we’d need to take a loan out on it.
 And, if there is one thing we’re not all about, it is paying interest on depreciating “assets”.

 Once we realized, we’d be paying a good chunk of change for a new car, we set out on a goal to get it paid off in a year versus five.
 I’m happy to share that we did it!
 And, I’m going to share with you exactly what we did.

 A little background on us before I dive in.
 We are a family of four, living on one income while categorized as “middle class citizens”.
-I would say that we are frugal, in the sense that we buy only what we can afford.
-However, at the same time, we are not extreme “couponers”.
-And we also do enjoy “finer” things in life (you know like vacations and stuff), from time to time.
+While we are frugal, we are by no means extreme couponers.
+We simply find the best ways to stretch any and all money that comes in.

 The five things we did to pay off our car loan faster included:

 - Pre-Plan the Car Purchase